guneeshvats/Score-Keeper/README.md

 # Score-Keeper-
-The Simple Score Keeper is a lightweight and user-friendly web application built using HTML, CSS, and JavaScript, along with the Bulma framework.
+The Simple Score Keeper is a lightweight and user-friendly web application built using <strong>HTML, CSS, and JavaScript, along with the Bulma framework</strong>.
 It provides a convenient solution for tracking scores in two-player games such as ping pong, where players agree on a predetermined winning score and compete to reach it first.
 <br><br>

 <h3><strong>Key Features:</strong></h3>